Foreign Bodies in the Eye in Children

 Your child’s healthcare provider will ask about your child’s health history.
 Your child will also have an eye exam.
 Your child may get local numbing (anesthetic) eye drops for the exam.

 Your child’s healthcare provider may also perform a fluorescein stain.
 This test can tell if there is an abrasion in your child’s cornea.
-For this test, your child’s healthcare provider will place a special paper strip with a small amount of a dye into your child's eye This won’t hurt your child.
-Then, your child’s healthcare provider will use a special light to look at the surface of the cornea to look for an abrasion or scratch.
+For this test, your child’s healthcare provider will place a special paper strip with a small amount of a dye into your child's eye.
+This won’t hurt your child.
+Then, your child’s provider will use a special light to look at the surface of the cornea to look for an abrasion or scratch.